Communicating with Alumni and Donors During the COVID-19 Pandemic

 WHAT YOU'LL DISCOVER

-- What are the most appropriate messages and channels for communicating with constituents?
+- Perspectives on the most appropriate messages and channels for communicating with constituents

-- What’s the best way for advancement units to stay in sync with deans, presidents, boards, and other institutional leaders?
+- Ideas for advancement units to stay in sync with deans, presidents, boards, and other institutional leaders

-- How can advancement teams remain focused and productive as they work from home?
+- Tactics for helping advancement teams remain focused and productive as they work from home

 - And more!